dabao40/TheOtherRolesGMIA/README_ZH.md

 - Fixed a bug where the Vampire teleported when the bitten player died
 - The settings UI has been improved by [Amsyar Rasyiq](https://github.com/amsyarasyiq)
-- New option to the Bait "Warn The Killer With A Flash", created by [gendelo3](https://github.com/gendelo3)
+- New option to the Bait "Warn The Killer With A Flash", 作者：[gendelo3](https://github.com/gendelo3)

 **版本 3.2.3**